dvidelabs/flatcc/README.md

 _The `verify_as_root` calls may change to use `verify_as_root` and
-`verify_as_root_with_identifier` for consistency with create calls, but this is still an open issue._
+`verify_as_root_with_identifier` for consistency with create calls, but this is still an open issue.
+In addition, the upcoming type identifiers need a new verifier call `verify_as_typed_root()`.

 ## Time / Space / Usability Tradeoff